peter-duongGHub/Expense-Tracker/README.md

 ## Help Documentation - Steps, Dependencies, System/Hardware Requirements, Command Line Arguments for application
 This help documentation will include a comprehensive guide on how to run Peter's Expense Tracker on Windows, Linux and Mac.

+### System/Hardware Requirements - Running a Python Terminal Application
+> All system/hardware requirements listed below are for the  purposes of this Expense Tracking application.
+Depending on the complexity of an application, a better CPU or greater amount of RAM, storage and graphics may be required.

+**1. Operating System**
+Users may use one of the following operating systems:
+- Windows
+- macOS
+- Linux

+**2. Processor (CPU)**
+Any modern CPU that contains any 1 of the 3 Operating systems mentioned will suffice.

+**3. Memory (RAM)**
+There is a minimum of 8GB of ram recommended for this terminal application. https://medium.com/@Developernetworks/how-much-ram-do-i-need-for-code-a-comprehensive-guide-bcf01a26b4f2

+**4. Storage**
+There is a minimum of 2GB of storage recommended for this terminal application.
+This storage space will include:
+- Python Installation
+- Dependencies
+- Virtual environment
+- Expense Tracker Application Source Code
+- File created to store expenses
+- Any other files etc.

+**5. Graphics**
+For this terminal application any graphics hardware supporting 1 of the 3 operating systems will be sufficient.

+**5. Internet Connection**
+To install the necessary dependencies, python such as Python packages, libraries etc an internet connection will be required.
+An internet connection will also be needed to install Python, Pip, A text editor such as Visual Studio Code/PyCharm and to obtain the application source code from Canva.

 ### Step 1 - Python Installation
+**Python**
+Users must have Python installed on their devices to run the Expense Tracking Application.
+Alternatively windows users that do not have python installed may use py2exe which will package the python script into an executable.
+Py2exe will contain the correct modules and python interpreter to help run the script.

 Users must first download Python on their operating system.
 It is recommended to download Python version 3.6 or greater.
 The download for Linux, Windows and Mac may be found here.
+Please follow the instructions provided in the web link to have Python installed.
 [Python-Download](https://www.python.org/downloads/)
 ![Python-Download-Screenshot](./docs/DownloadPython.PNG)

 ### Step 2 - Text Editor or IDE
 Users must then download a text editor such as Visual Studio Code or IDE such as PyCharm to run the terminal application.
 Links of both Visual Studio Code and PyCharm are listed below.
+Please follow the instructions provided in the web link to have a text editor or IDE installed.

 [Visual-Studio-Code](https://code.visualstudio.com/download)
 ![Visual-Studio-Code-Screenshot](./docs/VSCode.PNG)